ankityadav107/Data-Science-Intern-Challenge/README.md

     ```

 2. What is the last name of the employee with the most orders?
-    - Thought process:

-        1. Need to find the table(s) with employee last names.
-            - Found the `Employees` table has the `LastName` of the employees and their `EmpployeeID`.

-        2. Need to find the table(s) with the employee ids, and the orders that employee processed.
-            - Found that the `Orders` table has the information that I need.

-        3. Need to calculate the total orders for each employee id.

-        4. Then need to sort those totals by value in descending order.

-        5. Lastly,  show only the employee's last name that is at the top of the list.

     ```
      SELECT E.LastName,COUNT(E.EmployeeID) as Most_OrdersBy
      FROM Employees AS E